 Check the chain for wear and relubricate after cleaning and drying (b) (see the chapter "Bicycle chain" and the manuals of the component manufacturers).

-Wipe dry the sliding surfaces of the suspension fork and the rear shock (c) and apply special spray approved by the manufacturer (d).
+Wipe dry the sliding surfaces of the suspension fork (c) and the rear shock (d) and apply special spray (e) approved by the suspension fork manufacturer.